dereuromark/cakephp-tinyauth/docs/README.md

 # TinyAuth Authorization
 The fast and easy way for user authorization in CakePHP 3.x applications.

 Enable TinyAuth Authorize adapter if you want to add instant (and easy) role based access (RBAC) to your application.

 ## Basic Features
-- Singe or multi role
+- Single or multi role
 - DB (dynamic) or Configure based role definition
 - INI file (static) based access rights (controller-action/role setup)
 - Lightweight and incredibly fast

 Do NOT use if
 - you need ROW based access
 - you want to dynamically adjust access rights (or enhance it with a web frontend yourself)

 ## Enabling